-Comprising the world's largest precision optical instruments and the world's second-largest vacuum systems, LIGO is a marvel of engineering and human ingenuity.
-Read on for some quick facts about LIGO, its past, and its exciting future as a research facility.
+Comprising the world's largest precision optical instruments and one of the world's largest vacuum systems, LIGO is a marvel of engineering and human ingenuity.
+Read on for some quick facts about LIGO, its past, and its exciting future.

 Evolution of LIGO's Detectors

-Construction of LIGO's original gravitational wave detectors was completed in 1999.
+Construction of LIGO's original gravitational wave detectors (dubbed Initial LIGO or iLIGO) was completed in 1999.
 The first search for gravitational waves began in 2002 and concluded in 2010 during which time no gravitational waves were detected.
 Nevertheless, much was learned from the experience to prepare for the next phase of LIGO’s search for gravitational waves.

-This deeper search for gravitational waves began in September, 2015 and within days, LIGO's new detectors achieved what Initial LIGO could not accomplish in 8 years of operation: On September 14, 2015, the LIGO detectors in Livingston, LA and Hanford, WA made the world's first direct detection of gravitational waves, heralding a new era in astronomical exploration.
-The gravitational waves detected by LIGO on that fateful day were generated by two black holes colliding and merging into one nearly 1.3 BILLION light years away!
+This deeper search for gravitational waves began in September 2015, and within days, LIGO's "advanced" detectors achieved what Initial LIGO could not accomplish in 8 years of operation: On September 14, 2015, LIGO's interferometers in Livingston, LA and Hanford, WA made the world's first direct detection of gravitational waves, heralding a new era in astronomical exploration.
+The gravitational waves detected by LIGO on that day were generated by two black holes colliding and merging into one nearly 1.3 BILLION light years away!

 LIGO and Cutting Edge Discovery Science